isliese/ASTRO-ASL/README.md

 | False Positives/Negatives | Remove neural net layers to reduce overfitting |
 | Installation Issues | Verify Python version is 3.10-3.11 and install dependencies |

+### 🚧 Limitations
+- **Model Efficiency** - Model is not future proofed and may be overreliant on dataset.
+- **Hand Isolation** - To have a clean image of the gesture, the hand must be isolated.
+- **Lighting Requirement** - To be recognized by the model, the hand must be in good lighting as well.

 ## 🤝 Contributing
 We welcome contributions!
 Please follow these steps:
 1. Fork the repository